igorkamyshev/withease/README.md

 ### Release workflow

-Releases of Farfetched are automated by [changesets](https://github.com/changesets/changesets) and GitHub Actions.
+Releases of With Ease are automated by [changesets](https://github.com/changesets/changesets) and GitHub Actions.
 Your only duty is creating changeset for every PR, it is controlled by [Changes-action](./.github/workflows/changes.yml).

 After merging PR to master-branch, [Version-action](./.github/workflows/version.yml) will update special PR with the next release.
 To publish this release, just merge special PR and wait, [Release-action](./.github/workflows/release.yml) will publish packages.